KennyChenFight/quorum-spring-boot-starter/README.md

 ## Problems

-Because I use https://github.com/web3j/web3j-quorum library and package to spring boot starter, so you can see this document to conquer problems.
+Because I use https://github.com/web3j/web3j-quorum library and package to spring boot starter, you can see this document to conquer problems.